In this post, we will discuss about the different types of triggers in the SQL Server.

 When we try to execute the above Delete statement, it gives us the following error.

-Trigger Limitations In SQL Server
+Limitations of triggers In SQL Server

 - CREATE TRIGGER must be the first statement in the batch and can apply to only one table.

-A trigger is created only in the current database; however, a trigger can reference objects outside the current database. - If the trigger schema name is specified to qualify the trigger, qualify the table name in the same way.
+- If the trigger schema name is specified to qualify the trigger, qualify the table name in the same way.

 - The same trigger action can be defined for more than one user action (for example, INSERT and UPDATE) in the same CREATE TRIGGER statement.